 (b) the maximum period for which a child protection order of that type made in the relevant participating State could remain in force.

-159. Persons whose consent is required
+159. Persons whose consent is required under s.
+158(1)(d)

 (1) For the purposes of section 158(1)(d), if the home order is a protection order (supervision), consent to the transfer is required —